CoryLR/COVID-19-Trend-Map/dev-journal/dev-notes.md

 - **Week 9** (8/10 - 8/16)
   - [ ] [Deliverable] Write & deliver executive report
   - [ ] Socialize & advertize the application publicly

+- **Scope Creep**
+  - [x] Teach Diego to differentiate "zero" (`0`) values between "has never had a new case", "back to no new cases", and the magnitude of "back to no new cases" (e.g. "no new cases in x weeks")
+  - [ ] Automatically acquire the user's location using their device's GPS